Posted on 17th May, 2019

 by Legal Staff

 Were you injured when your hernia mesh failed?
-Scientists and researchers agree that surgical meshes may degrade and cause many medical complications.
-We list below summaries of the results of some recent hernia mesh studies.
+Scientists and researchers agree that surgical meshes may degrade and cause medical complications.

-The study investigated how polypropylene meshes, commonly used for inguinal hernia repair, may trigger adverse foreign body reactions and provided insights into the dynamics and mechanisms of these reactions.
+The study investigated how polypropylene meshes, commonly used for inguinal hernia repair, may trigger adverse foreign body reactions and provide insights into these reactions' dynamics and mechanisms.

-These reports and studies, among others, are bringing to light one fundamental truth.
-The human body naturally rejects polypropylene plastic implanted within it.
+These reports and studies bring to light one fundamental truth: the human body naturally rejects polypropylene plastic implanted within it.

-The body's immune system produces acids to dissolve, degrade or otherwise destroy the foreign elements.
-The body's instinct to destroy the plastic causes redness, infection, flu-like symptoms, nausea, headaches, constant body aches and high fever.
+The body's immune system produces acids to dissolve, degrade or otherwise destroy the foreign elements, cause redness, infection, flu-like symptoms, nausea, headaches, and possible fever.